qperfect-io/mimiqcircuits-python/docs/quick_start.rst

 OpenQASM and Stim
 ^^^^^^^^^^^^^^^^^

-OpenQASM and Stim files, defining quantum algorithms can be executed on MIMIQ in the same way native circuits can, simply use :meth:`~mimiqcircuits.MimiqConnection.schedule` and provide the path of the file to upload.
+OpenQASM and Stim files, defining quantum algorithms can be executed on MIMIQ in the same way native circuits can, simply use :meth:`~mimiqcircuits.MimiqConnection.submit` and provide the path of the file to upload.
 See the :doc:`import-export<manual/import_export>` page for more details on how include files are handled.